-Despite the voluminous amount of material written on Inuit of the Qikiqtani Region, no single work addresses the functions and roles of the RCMP and relationships between RCMP and Inuit in post-war period.
-The 700-page report and compilation of documents titled RCMP and the Inuit Sled Dogs (Nunavut and Northern Quebec: 1950-1970) report (hereafter referred to as the RCMP and Inuit Sled

-Dogs Report) produced in 2006 by the RCMP contains information about roles, responsibilities, and policing conditions in Baffin communities.
+Despite the voluminous amount of material written on Qikiqtaaluk and Inuit, no single work addresses the functions and roles of the RCMP and relationships between RCMP and Inuit in post-war period.
+The 700page report and compilation of documents titled RCMP and the Inuit Sled Dogs (Nunavut and Northern Quebec: 1950-1970) report (hereafter referred to as the RCMP and Inuit Sled Dogs Report) produced in 2006 by the RCMP contains information about roles, responsibilities, and policing conditions in Baffin communities.
 The report's narrow focus on dog killings, however, precluded a more complete history of the force's northern service from emerging.
-Other RCMP sources have been helpful, especially the 1995 Policing the Baffin Region, N.W.T. report (hereafter referred to as the Policing the Baffin Region Report) created as part of the Eastern Arctic Crime and Justice Study.
-The report was based, in part, on interviews with 157 officers who served in the Qikigtani Region between 1940 and 1994.
-While the report does not examine or present Inuit perspectives on the RCMP, it serves as a useful source about the working conditions of officers serving the region during the second half of the 20th century and presents regional and individual "experiences, perspectives, and opinions on a wide range of issues related to crime, criminal justice, and policing in the Baffin Region."
+Other RCMP sources have been helpful, especially the 1995 Policing the Baffin Region, N.W.T. report (hereafter referred to as the Policing the Baffin Region Report) created as part of the Eastern Arctic Crime and Justice Study, which interviewed 157 current or retired officers who served in Qikiqtaaluk between 1940 and 1994.
+While the report does not examine or present Inuit perspectives on the RCMP, it serves as a useful source about the working conditions of officers serving in Qikiqtaaluk during the second half of the 20th century and presents regional and individual "experiences, perspectives, and opinions on a wide range of issues related to crime, criminal justice, and policing in the Baffin Region."
 The RCMP also provided the Qikiqtani Truth Commission (QTC) with access to files held at both RCMP headquarters and Library and Archives Canada (LAC).
-The research team focused efforts on material about training and personnel policies of the RCMP between 1950 and 1975.
-Additional archival records were searched within the Department of Northern Affairs fonds at Library and Archives Canada, the Northwest Territories Archives and, to a lesser extent, other collections, such as the Deschâtelets Archives of the Oblates of Mary Immaculate.
+The research team focused efforts on material about Qikiqtaaluk specifically and on training and personnel policies of the RCMP between 1950 and 1975.
+Additional archival records were searched within the Department of Northern Affairs fonds at LAC, the Northwest Territories Archives and, to a lesser extent, other collections.